 - Lunch or Dinner – 200 to 250Rs.

 Hampi is not a place you can explore so easily in one or two days you need to stay in Hampi for a long time to know the real Hampi.
-This solo traveling journey to Hampi gave me an opportunity to the learn history of ancient Vijayanagar the greatest empire of southern India.
+This budget solo traveling in Karnataka In Hampi gave me an opportunity to the learn history of ancient Vijayanagar the greatest empire of southern India.
 I explored the stunning invention of nature, architecture, mythology stories, artistic temples, artful crafts of Hampi, delightful cuisine of Hampi, the culture of Hampi, and amazing people.
 That makes Hampi so happy.